Thinking of solo travel but not sure where to start? START HERE!

 And rest, rest, rest.

-If heat exhaustion doesn't disappear - or at least lessen significantly - after a an hour, get to a doctor: you might have heatstroke.
+If heat exhaustion doesn’t disappear – or at least lessen significantly – after an hour, get to a doctor: you might have heatstroke.

 Heatstroke is often heat exhaustion gone wrong.
-It needs to be dealt with as a life-threatening emergency, because it can kill you or disable you permanently if it lasts too long.
-It is caused by the body's failure to regulate its temperature normally.
+It needs to be dealt with as a life-threatening emergency because it can kill you or disable you permanently if it lasts too long.
+It is caused by the body’s failure to regulate its temperature normally.

 When heat exhaustion strikes, deal with it immediately: don't let it turn into heatstroke, because that could kill you.